robota-x/pong-lobby/readme.md

-x2 On connection to the server, a client receives the number of players currently online x4 On game join, a client gets put at the bottom of the queque x5 On game init, both clients get notified that the game is ready 6 On confirmation from both players, the server starts the game x7 On game init, the server remove the two players from the queue if present 8 On disconnection from the server, a client is removed from the lobby
+x2 On connection to the server, a client receives the number of players currently online x4 On game join, a client gets put at the bottom of the queque x5 On game init, both clients get notified that the game is ready x5a On game init, the server create a unique game id and add that to a game list.
+6 On confirmation from both players, the server starts the game x7 On game init, the server remove the two players from the queue if present 8 On disconnection from the server, a client is removed from the lobby